dmytrostriletskyi/dmytrostriletskyi/README.md

 Hi there! 👋

 My name is Dmytro, I am in my late-twenties, living in Kyiv, Ukraine.
 I completed Bachelor's degree in Software Engineering.
-I am a [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) `Software Engineer` and `Tech Lead` experienced in development and operations in startups and product companies.
+I am a [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) Software Engineer and Tech Lead with `6+` years of experience in development and operations in startups and product companies.

 I am good at influencing engineering-wide best practices within teams and across others for the full software development life cycle, including documentation, design, coding standards, code reviews, building, testing, deployment,